insufferable3/forestfires-/README.md

 # forest fires

-A machine learning model that predicts the likelihood or spread of forest fires based on weather and environmental conditions.
+A machine learning model that predicts the predicts the Forest Fire Weather Index (FWI) based on weather and environmental conditions.